• Home

 The night started out with a light rain.

-Little by little, lightning began flashing on the horizon followed by the distant rumbling of thunder.
+Little by little, lightning began flashing on the horizon followed by the distant rumble of thunder.
 It all felt so romantic…for the first half hour.

 And then all hell broke loose.